gromacs/gromacs/docs/install-guide/exotic.rst

 The built-in |Gromacs| processor detection does not work on Solaris, so it is strongly recommended that you build |Gromacs| with ``-DGMX_HWLOC=on`` and ensure that the ``CMAKE_PREFIX_PATH`` includes the path where the hwloc headers and libraries can be found.
-At least version 1.11.8 of hwloc is recommended.
+Version 2.0 or later of hwloc is required.

 RISC-V with VEC unit
 ~~~~~~~~~~~~~~~~~~~~